-Yacht Charter and Boat Rentals in Capo D'Orlando
+Yacht Charter in Capo D'Orlando

 Capo d'Orlando is a quiet, laid back Mediterranean beach resort on the north coast of Italy.
 For those seeking the simple things - a beach, nice restaurants and bars and a minor ancient ruin, this uncomplicated Italian beach resort has just that.